snawabi1/code-note-taking-app/README.md

 ## Development Process

-- **Planning:** Defined project objectives and reqirements.
+- **Planning:** Defined project objectives and requirements.
-- **Research and Preparation:** Reviewed course materials and similiar projects.
+- **Research and Preparation:** Reviewed course materials and similar projects.
 - **Development:** Wrote the code and implemented features with regular testing and debugging.
 - **Documentation:** Created clear and concise documentation.